simon-mauras/stable-matchings/Lattice/README.md

 To vizualize the lattice structure of the set of stable matchings, this tool generates animations in HTML+SVG+Javascript.
+To see the result, have a look the animations available on my [webpage](https://www.irif.fr/~mauras/stablematchings/).

 * This tool requires dot (package graphviz on linux): https://www.graphviz.org/
 * To generate an animation, just run `bash gen.sh` in a linux command line.